ericcolon/Random-Forests/README.md

 # Random-Forests
-### Random Forest Classification/Regression Application in Python using sklearn
+### Random Forest Classification/Regression Application in Python Using scikit-learn

 This repository contains the analysis of baseball statistics using MLB Statcast Metrics.